Remko Van Hoek: Sam M. Walton College of Business

-Remko is a clinical full professor of Supply Chain management at the University of Arkansas in the Sam M. Walton College of Business.
+Van Hoek is a clinical full professor of Supply Chain management at the University of Arkansas in the Sam M. Walton College of Business.
 He took this position in January 2018.
 Van Hoek conducts research about procurement strategy.
 He focuses on innovation on the supply-side, buyer-seller relations, procurement development and developing supply-chain leaders.

 Cranfield School of Management

-Remko was a visiting professor at the Cranfield School of Management in Cranfield, England.
-He was in this role from 1999-2019.
-During his time at Cranfield, Remko wrote multiple books and taught many executive education programs.
+Van Hoek was a visiting professor at the Cranfield School of Management in Cranfield, England.
+He was in this role from 1999-2019, when he wrote multiple books and taught many executive education programs.
 His research has won him an E. Grosvenor Plowman Award.
-Remko has been published in Harvard Business Review for his research on procurement.
+He has been published in Harvard Business Review for his research on procurement.